longears/python-tent-client/README.md

 How to use it
 -------------

-* Rename `myauthtokens.py.example` to `myauthtokens.py`.
-In that file,
+Rename `myauthtokens.py.example` to `myauthtokens.py`.
+In that file, set your username.
+You can leave the rest alone for now.
+Eventually we will be saving auto tokens there as they're generated.
- * Set your username
- * Until we get the auth working, grab some auth tokens by viewing the source of your profile page on [tent.is](https://tent.is/).
-Find the `mac_key` and `mac_key_id` and paste them into `myauthtokens.py`.
-These are the tokens for tent.is's built-in "Tent Status" app.
-Thanks to [elimisteve/clint](https://github.com/elimisteve/clint) for this trick.
-* Use it like so.
-There are more examples at the end of `tentapp.py`.

 ```
     import tentapp